mholling/las2poly/README.md

-LAS2LAND(1) - General Commands Manual
+LAS2POLY(1) - General Commands Manual

 # NAME

-**las2land** - extract land areas from lidar tiles
+**las2poly** - extract waterbodies from lidar tiles

 # SYNOPSIS

-**las2land**
+**las2poly**
 \[options]
 *tile.las*
 \[*tile.las&nbsp;...*]
-*land.json*
+*water.json*

 # DESCRIPTION

-**las2land**
+**las2poly**
-delineates land and water areas from a classified lidar point cloud.
+delineates waterbodies and land areas from a classified lidar point cloud.
 Airborne lidar data exhibits voids in areas where surface water is present.
 These voids are detected by triangulating the lidar point cloud: groups of large triangles are likely to indicate the presence of water.
 Slope analysis of each group is performed to reject non-horizontal voids, which can occur in steep terrain.
-Land polygons are formed from the outline of the remaining triangles.
+Waterbody polygons are formed from the outline of the remaining triangles.

 Input to the program is a list of lidar tiles in LAS format.
-The tiles should share a common projected SRS, typically a UTM projection.
+The tiles should share a common projected SRS, typically a UTM projection, and should preferably be contiguous.
 Points are thinned before triangulation, so no pre-processing is required.

 The lidar tiles should be classified to indicate ground points.